bhowell2/debouncer/README.md

 *For the examples below assume threads sleep for the exact amount of time.
-This, of course, is never really the case and threads will sleep for a minimum of the sleep time, but due to scheduling they will not kick back in till some time after the specified sleep time.*
+This, of course, is never really the case and threads will sleep for a minimum of the sleep time, but due to scheduling they will not kick back in until some time after the specified sleep time.*

 ### Tasks
 These are created for each `key` supplied to the debouncer.
 A task is active until the debounce interval or